When you get injured, we take it personally.

 Wisconsin Statute of Limitations for Personal Injury

-That’s why you may want to begin working with a Milwaukee car accident lawyer as soon as possible after the wreck.
-This doesn’t necessarily mean that you’ll wind up in court, but it preserves your right to take the matter to trial should that turn out to be your best option.
+That’s why you may want to begin working with a Milwaukee car wreck lawyer as soon as possible after the wreck.
+This doesn’t necessarily mean that you’ll wind up in court, but it preserves your right to take the matter to trial, should that turn out to be your best option.

 Car Crash Causes and Determining Fault